aussielunix/jenkins-appliance/README.markdown

 # Jenkins appliance

 This repos is a standalone Puppet 2.7 _appliance_ for building / deploying a Jenkins instance.
+It makes use of puppet, librarian-puppet, capistrano and some puppet modules from the forge.

 ## In here you will find:

+* A Gemfile to drag in any needed rubygems
+* A Puppetfile for dragging in the neeed puppet modules
 * a collection of puppet(2.7) manifests
 * a capistrano recipe for orchestration

 ## Puppet modules used

 * Puppetlabs' `stdlib` puppet module from the Puppetlab's Forge
+* Puppetlabs' `apt` puppet module from the Puppetlab's Forge
-* rafaelfelix's `jenkins` module from the Puppetlab's Forge
+* rtyler's `jenkins` module from the Puppetlab's Forge

 ## Pre-requisites

 The following pre-requisites should be met to be able to use this appliance.

 * a clean/fresh minimal Ubuntu Lucid VM (if starting from scratch)
-* a *deploy* user with sudo access on the VM
+* a *user* with sudo access on the VM
 * ssh keys deployed and ssh-agent forwarding turned on.
-* capistrano installed locally
+* `bundle install` run to drag in the rubygems deps

 ## Building a new server

-To build a new server from this appliance:
+To use this appliance:

+* set the username you will use to connect to the server with in the Capfile:

+    set :user, 'lunix'

     :::bash
-    # clone repos
-    git clone git@bitbucket.org:aussielunix/jenkins-appliance.git
     # copy ssh pub key to server
-    ssh-copy-id -i ~/.ssh/user_dsa.pub deploy@ci.example.com.au
+    ssh-copy-id -i ~/.ssh/user_dsa.pub user@ci.example.com.au
-    cd jenkins-appliance
     # using capistrano, prep server
     cap puppet:prep
     # using capistrano, run puppet
-    cap puppet:go
+    cap puppet:go HOST='ci.example.com.au'
     # profit !
     ```

-# TODO

-* Write contributers howto
-* test on CentOS